T354 - Week 2

 Create two different 1080i TV graphics for a fictitious show, event, cause, or product.
 The

 two graphics should have different styles but have the exact same message or purpose.
 At least one

 of them should contain two images seamlessly merged together.
 For

 instance, you could make two different versions of a promo.

 You can use the same images in both if you'd like, or choose entirely

 different images altogether.
-Consider taking different artistic approaches with them.
+Take different artistic approaches with them.
 One might be organic/natural looking.
-The other might be high-tech/futuristic.
+The other could be high-tech/futuristic.
 Please make your homework out of your own (original) material.
 So you can use any photos you've taken or frames from videos you've produced.

-Turn in the original photos or artwork (or the scan files) along with your two
+Turn in the original photos or artwork (or scan files) along with your two

 Turn in both as 1920 x 1080 JPG named "graphic1" and "graphic2".
 (Be sure to keep your original